dxos/dxos/docs/content/data-model.md

 manages the consistency guarantees of the Item.

-In this manner, we may represent a text document that has embedded within it a kanban that contains many cards, where each card has a notes field that is itself a text document.
+In this manner, we may represent a text document that has embedded within it a kanban that contains many cards, where each card may have a field that is itself a text document.

 ## Mechanism